 One of the critical strategies involved in purchasing and owning rental properties is using leverage.
 In a perfect scenario, you will purchase a property primarily using borrowed money.
 Then, the rent income from the property will not only pay the mortgage, but it will also provide you with a small profit.
 Over many years, that profit will grow, and your mortgage will shrink.
-Eventually you will have a property that’s a virtual cash machine.
+Eventually, you will have a property that’s a virtual cash machine.

 But there may be times between now and then when you will consider whether or not you should ever pay off the mortgage on your rental property early.
-It’s not an easy decision, and here are some of the considerations.
+It’s not an easy decision, and here are some considerations.

 Why You SHOULD Pay Off Your Rental Property's Mortgage Early

 There are times when paying off the mortgage on your rental property early will make great sense.
 Some of those situations include:

 When You Have a Negative Cash Flow on the Property